 Kyoto is Japan’s most elegant city, where its cultural traditions are best preserved.
 Here we expect to find wooden townhouses on lantern lit lanes, ancient shrines and temples, stately palaces and meditative gardens.
-So a first time visitor to Kyoto might well be surprised by the sight of the brightly painted red and white tower that stands directly across from Kyoto Station’s north central exit.
+So a first time visitor to Kyoto might well be surprised by the sight of the brightly painted red and white Nidec Kyoto Tower, commonly called Kyoto Tower, that stands about 2 minutes on foot from JR Kyoto Station’s Central Gate, or Karasuma Central Gate.

 Kyoto Tower

-A cheerful beacon of 1960’s optimism, Kyoto Tower stands at 131 meters high from its base to the tip of its spire, and it is the tallest structure in Kyoto.
+A cheerful beacon of 1960s optimism, Kyoto Tower stands at 131 meters high from its base to the tip of its spire, and it is the tallest structure in Kyoto.
 As such it dominates the skyline and can be spotted from many of the sightseeing locations around the city.
-For a little over 50 years this curious structure has split opinion between those who see it as a symbol of modern Kyoto, and others who see it as a tacky and inappropriate folly.
+Since opening in December 1964, this curious structure has split opinion between those who see it as a symbol of modern Kyoto, and others who see it as a tacky and inappropriate folly.

 In this article we will introduce its main facilities and take a look at the history of how and why it came to be built.